Home, Travel

 A photo of the countryside in France

-As someone who holds a degree in Linguistics, I’m often asked if I speak any other languages; unfortunately, the answer is no. The more I travel, the more it makes me wish I did.
+As someone with a degree in Linguistics, I’m often asked if I speak any other languages; unfortunately, the answer is no. The more I travel, the more it makes me wish I did.

 There are certain words and phrases I try to learn before I leave for a trip, but I find that certain ones stick around in our daily lives even after I’ve returned home.
-Sometimes I feel I’m better able to express myself using these words, and other times they are just more fun to say.
+Sometimes I feel I can better express myself using these words, and other times they are just more fun to say than their English counterparts.

 Without further adieu here are ten of my favorites from destinations I’ve visited: